Call for Papers

 2) Permanent Sections of the MMLA that organize panels annually:

 Permanent Sections are typically tied to some version of the conference theme.
-Proposals to Permanent Sections are due to their organizers April 15th.
+Submissions to Permanent Sections are due to their organizers April 15th.
 Submissions that are not assigned to permanent section panels are due by May 10th via email to email@example.com.

 3) Complete Panels or Individual Papers that do not tie into the conference theme.